 Gym floors see more wear and tear than nearly any other room in schools.
 In the past, gyms mainly served as a place for students to play basketball and get their PE credits, but today’s gyms often act as multi-purpose rooms where pep rallies, school plays, dances and more events are held.
 All of these uses take a toll on gym floors, and custodial managers must pay them special attention to keep them looking their best.
-Without students in the hallways, summer is the best time to plan for protecting your gym floor for the new school year.
+Now is a great time to plan for protecting your gym floor over the summer before students return for in-person classes in the fall.

 Making Your Gym Floor Last